cBollins/Linear-Regression-Build/README.md

 2. Typically, we perform some simple cleaning and preprocessing, but the dataset is already clean
 3. Split into training/testing data 80:20
 4. Fit both models on the same split

+## Known Improvements

+The current model is a simple and intuitive correlation and univariate slope model that approximates what a multivariate 'ordinary least squares' model would do.
+This is the final step I will be taking in developing a full PoC linear regression model.